If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘So did Godric,’ Salazar muttered.
 ‘Only he didn’t have the decency to carry out his childish activities on himself.’

-‘What about Katie?’
+‘What about this Katie Bell?’
 Salazar asked.
 ‘You’ve never mentioned her before.’

 ‘I think she’d’ve been angry with me if I’d ignored her like I nearly did.’